ResetXPDR/MSFS_AutoFPS/README.md

 - This app is unsigned because I am a hobbyist and the cost of obtaining certification is prohibitive to me, so you may get a warning message of a potentially dangerous app when you download it in a web browser like Chrome or from your antivirus program, especially Kaspersky which is known to flag false positives with this installer and the app.
 - You can either trust this download, based on feedback you can easily find on Avsim and Youtube, make an exception in your browser and/or antivirus program for the download then run a virus scan and malware scan before you install just be sure, or just not install and use this app.<br/><br/>

+## MSFS Clean Reinstallation Instructions
+- If reinstalling MSFS, you need to do a **CLEAN** install, not just an uninstall/reinstall as doing the latter does not remove the likely-offending MSFS appdata folder and hence will not resolve the issue.
+  - **Backup or relocate your Community folder before proceeding, and restore it after reinstallation is complete.**
+  - Follow the **CLEAN** install instructions outlined for your MSFS version [here](https://flightsimulator.zendesk.com/hc/en-us/articles/17335196046108-How-to-clean-install-the-simulator-on-PC) **EXPLICITLY**.
+Do NOT skip the step where you manually delete the MSFS install in your user folder.
+  - All your settings, controller assignments, career progression and your pilot profile are retained.
+  - If you chose not to restore your Community folder, you will need to install this app again to install the required mobiflight module there.

 ## Requirements

 The Installer will install the following Software: